Bicuspid Aortic Valve: Symptoms, Diagnosis & Treatment Options

 What Are The Symptoms?
 Can Patients Be Asymptomatic?

 I'm often asked, "Adam, what are the most common symptoms of a BAV?"
-During my research for this website and my book, I spent hours reviewing different educational resources for a comprehensive list of symptoms.
+During my research for this website and my book, I spent hours reviewing different educational resources from the Cleveland Clinic, the Mayo Clinic and the American Heart Association to determine a comprehensive list of symptoms.
 The most common symptoms are:

 - Shortness of breath, during exercise or when you are lying in bed